-- For scaling and fault tolerance reasons the data is then pushed to RabbitMQ
+- For scaling and fault tolerance reasons the data is then pushed to Apache Kafka

-- The data is picked up from the data queues by Flume and persisted onto HDFS, or send to the real time processing pipeline.
+- The data is picked up from the data topics by Kafka Connect and persisted onto S3

-- Data is stored in JSON format on Hadoop Distributed File System (HDFS) data stores.
+- Data is stored in JSON format in S3 buckets

 The second step in the recommendation process is described and integrated in the Data Science workflow section.
 Algorithms are written in Jupyter Notebooks, and deployed as Tasks to create the model, and as REST API endpoints to infer recommendation for clients.
 Most of the operations and actions are handled within the PEACH Lab, by the use of configuration files, allowing the broadcaster to control the evaluation and distribution endpoints.

 See the Introduction to Data Scientist Platform .